JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) provides a powerful set of tools for debugging code during development.

 For debugging Kotlin/JS in IntelliJ IDEA, you'll need a **JavaScript Debug** configuration.
-To add this debug configuration:
+To add such a debug configuration:

 1. Go to **Run | Edit Configurations**.
 2. Click **+** and select **JavaScript Debug**.